Marzocchi Fork History (early 90’s)

 The XC51 was a discount model that didn’t appear until the 1994 model year having replaced the XC50 which came in 1993 which itself replaced the XC100.

 In 1994 came the XC51 and the XC500 and a version in between them made for Giant bicycles was called the EGS.
-There is also a XC250 (1992/1993), which looks like a XC500 without damping adjustments.
+There is also a XC250 (1992/1993), which looks like a XC500 without damping adjustments and a similar sticker.

 All Forks up to XC500 had 24mm stanchion tubes, using the same 24mm dust- and oilseals and had 51mm (2″) travel.